Detailed guides to painful problems, treatments & more

 Photograph of a plain white bottle with the word “hope” on it, representing false hope and/or placebo.

-The drugs ease “classic” inflammation and fever, and the injury seems to be inflamed, so it’s a perfect match!
+The drugs do ease “classic” acute inflammation and fever — something we learned long ago through trial and error — and tendinitis seems to be inflamed, so it’s a perfect match!
 Or people just take them because it’s a pain-killer and they have pain to kill.
 For one reason or another, nearly every patient and professional assumes that NSAIDs are at least somewhat helpful, though few are foolish enough to think it’s any kind of a cure.

 In fact, the NSAIDs may be one of the weakest treatment options — because of course repetitive strain injuries are not actually very “inflamed,” per se.

 Scientific evidence on this topic has always been scarce and discouraging, and even the anecdotal evidence for ibuprofen is weak.
-Nobody’s “swearing by” this stuff for tendinitis.22
+Nobody’s even “swearing by” this stuff for tendinitis.23

-One rare and interesting example of useful research on this was a 2003 study that showed a measurable effect on a couple major inflammation markers, but this “did not translate into a reduction of tissue damage or a promotion of tissue healing.”23 It actually treated what little gross inflammation was present, but had no impact on the “mechanical properties” of injured Achilles tendons.
+One rare and interesting example of useful research on this was a 2003 study that actually looked at the effect of diclofenac on inflammation itself.
+Interestingly, it did indeed show something — it reduce a couple inflammatory biomarkers, and “reduced both edema and the accumulation of inflammatory cells in the paratenon [similar to a tendon sheath].”
+Alas, this “did not translate into a reduction of tissue damage or a promotion of tissue healing,”24 and had no impact on the “mechanical properties” of injured Achilles tendons.
 Darn.
+Not that we were really expecting any of that.

-And it gets even worse.
+And it gets even worse with NSAIDs — there are numerous side effects, some of them serious.
 NSAIDs are also well-known as “gut burners” for their disagreeable and common effects on the gastrointestinal tract, which is a deal-breaker for many patients.
-And they can, paradoxically, actually cause headaches.28 Oh, and one more thing: they increase the risk of strokes and heart attacks, even in healthy people, at any dose.
-(Diclofenac [Wikipedia], a popular oral NSAID almost everywhere on Earth but North America, has even worse cardiovascular side effects than the others.29 Oral diclofenac specifically should probably be banned.)
+And they can, paradoxically, actually cause headaches.29 Oh, and one more thing: they increase the risk of strokes and heart attacks, even in healthy people, at any dose.
+(Diclofenac [Wikipedia], a popular oral NSAID almost everywhere on Earth but North America, has even worse cardiovascular side effects than the others.30 Oral diclofenac specifically should probably be banned.)
 Lovely!
 NSAIDs definitely aren’t the best option for RSI, or even the best over-the-counter medication for the job.

 A drug is a poison with potentially beneficial side effects.